socketteer/worldspider/README.md

 - `worldspider.generation.numCompletions`: Number of completions to generate.
 - `worldspider.generation.maxTokens`: Maximum number of tokens to generate.
 - `worldspider.generation.temperature`: Temperature of the model.
 Higher values will result in more random completions.
+- `worldspider.generation.topP`: Percentage of the probability mass to sample from.
+- `worldspider.generation.frequencyPenalty`: Frequency penalty.
+- `worldspider.generation.presencePenalty`: Presence penalty.
-- `worldspider.generation.prefixLength`: Maximum length of the prompt in characters.
+- `worldspider.generation.prefixLength`: Maximum length of the prefix prompt in characters.
+- `worldspider.generation.suffixLength`: Maximum length of the suffix prompt (for infills) in characters.

 If you set `worldspider.log` to `true`, the extension will save model responses to a path specified by `worldspider.savePath`.